cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 ### One-way map {#from_uniform_bytes448}

-The one-way map operates on uniformly distributed bytestrings of 112 bytes in length.
-To obtain such an input from an arbitrary length bytestring, applications should use a domain-separated hash construction, the choice of which is out-of-scope for this document.
+The one-way map operates on uniformly distributed 112-byte strings.
+To obtain such an input from an arbitrary length byte string, applications should use a domain-separated hash construction, the choice of which is out-of-scope for this document.